alex-gutev/live_cells/README.md

 ```

 If you're implementing a subclass of `NotifierCell` which depends on the value of another cell, you
-should add a listener to the cell in the `init` method and remove the listener in the `dispose`
+should add an observer to the cell in the `init` method and remove the observer in the `dispose`
 method.

 ## Additional information